Work In Progress

 Building on Matsuyama et al. (1993) and experiments, the research identifies a new regime where foreign currency is used only for international trade, while local currency dominates domestic transactions.
 The findings suggest that both policies effectively promote de-dollarization by reducing foreign currency usage and reinforcing local currency adoption.

-Policy Articles (in Spanish)
+Policy Articles (Spanish)

 Modelo de Proyección Trimestral: Una actualización hasta 2019